dougbutner/web-4/README.md

 The geo-social layers apt to be improved by web 4 are those which involve **people collaborating**, like government/legislation, food and water management, community projects, education, events, charities, environmental protection and more.

 ## The Democratic Web
-This paper is called "The Democratic Web" because the most obvious use of these ideas is to create a democracy for the purpose of running an organization (company, non-profit, etc) or a society (community, nation, etc.)
+This paper is called "The Democratic Web" because the most obvious use of these ideas is to create a democracy for the purpose of running an organization (company, non-profit, etc) or a society (community, nation, etc).

 ## Creating Geo-social Layers
 To create geo-social layers, you first must define the geographic boundaries, and then the requirements for an individual to be associated with that location